What does “mochiron” mean in Japanese?

 - shira – 知ら (しら) : one conjugation of the verb, “shiru”, which means ‘to know’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

 - nai – ない : an auxiliary verb used after a verb, adjective, or auxiliary verb to deny its meaning.
 Probably, this is well known as a part of Japanese nai form.
-In the example, this is used after “shira” to deny its meaning, ‘to know’.
+In the example, this is used after “shira” to deny its meaning.

 This is another typical usage of “mochiron”.
-It is an adverb, so can work almost anywhere in a sentence to say “of course” in Japanese.
+In this example, it works in the middle of the sentence to say “of course” in Japanese.
 It’s also worth mentioning here that even native speakers use the hiragana expression quite often.

 Summary